What is GoWearFit and Bodybugg?

 Extreme Carbphobics

-The Hormonally Challenged (Adrenal/Thyroid/Estrogen/Etc)
+The Hormonally Challenged (Adrenal/Thyroid/Estrogen/Etc.)

-- Overtraining/Lack of Time off leads to the worst charting patterns
+• Overtraining/lack of time off leads to the worst charting patterns.

-- Those that try to ditch refeeds/diet breaks have noticeable charting problems
+• Those that try to ditch refeeds/diet breaks have noticeable charting problems.

 Cost and Package

-Sleep efficiency: Though not a technical spec that is mentioned, the Gowear Fit does have a “Sleep Efficiency” chart that measures the amount of sleep you got each night.
-I happen to think that sleep time is crucial to fat loss and performance and being aware of how much or how little sleep you are getting could be a big advantage.
+Sleep Efficiency: Though this is not a technical specification mentioned by the company, the GoWear Fit does have a “sleep efficiency” chart that measures the amount of sleep you get each night.
+I happen to think that sleep is crucial to fat loss and performance, and being aware of how much or how little sleep you are getting can be a tremendous advantage.

 Thanks so much for this comparison, Leigh.
 I was definitely in the middle of attempting to figure out which one is worth the money.